John Muse

-John Roger Muse (born August 1, 1988) is an American ice hockey goaltender who is currently with Glasgow Clan in the UK Elite Ice Hockey League (EIHL).
-Muse was most recently with Rødovre Mighty Bulls in the Danish Metal Ligaen.
-He also previously played with the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
+John Roger Muse (born August 1, 1988) is a goaltending coach with the China National Hockey Team.
+Muse was an American ice hockey goaltender who played professionally for a number of teams, including Rødovre Mighty Bulls in the Danish Metal Ligaen, the Wilkes-Barre/Scranton Penguins of the American Hockey League and the Worcester Railers of the ECHL.

 Playing career

 Amateur

 Muse grew up in Falmouth, Massachusetts and played high school hockey at Noble and Greenough School under the coaching of Brian Day.
+Muse led Nobles to Independent School League titles in 2004–05 and '05–06, and was named All-New England as a senior after compiling a 2.38 goals-against average and a .932 save percentage, with eight shutouts.
 He went on to play in college for the Boston College Eagles in the NCAA's Division I Hockey East conference.

 Muse was a four-year player for Boston College, helping the Eagles to win the NCAA Division I National Championships in the 2007–2008 and 2009–2010 seasons, recording a 5–0 shutout against the Wisconsin Badgers in the 2010 National Championship game, becoming only the fourth goalie to do so in NCAA history.

 Muse also backstopped for BC's Hockey East regular-season championship in 2010, as well as Beanpot Tournament and Hockey East tournament championships in 2008, 2010, and 2011.
 He finished his collegiate career with a record of 89–39–16, including 12 shutouts.